Modern Slavery Act Statement

 Slavery and Human Trafficking Statement

-This statement is made on behalf of the DAC Beachcroft LLP and its wholly owned subsidiary, DAC Beachcroft Claims Limited, pursuant to section 54(1) of the Modern Slavery Act 2015 (the "Act") and constitutes our slavery and human trafficking statement.
+This statement is made by DAC Beachcroft LLP on behalf of itself and its wholly owned subsidiaries DAC Beachcroft Claims Limited and DAC Beachcroft Services Limited which operate as part of the DAC Beachcroft Group.
+This statement is made pursuant to section 54(1) of the Modern Slavery Act 2015 (the "Act") and constitutes our slavery and human trafficking statement.

 DAC Beachcroft LLP is a limited liability partnership registered in England and Wales (registered number OC317852) and is the parent company in the DAC Beachcroft Group, which is made up of separately constituted and regulated legal entities providing legal services in different jurisdictions.